mprivero/ps-scripts/README.md

 # ps-scripts
-Batch Crop and Straighten Images
+To Batch Crop and Straighten Images.
 The following script is used to batch processing a folder of images

 Steps: